 Heritage Overlays are one of the planning controls local councils can use and include places of local heritage significance as well as heritage precincts.
 You can view overlays at Planning Maps Online

-- historic archaeological sites and artefacts
+- archaeological sites and artefacts

 - historic buildings, structures and precincts